nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 | 4   | Not fostering (e.g. overseas, currently not able to foster) | `NotAvailable`            | `nil`             | `nil`         |
 | 5   | Fostering: ALL information must be present                  | `NotAvailable`            | `current.Dog/Cat` | NOT `nil`          |

-* For invalid cases, error messages will be shown when the invalid command is entered.
+* For invalid cases, error messages will be shown when you enter the invalid commands.
 For example:
   ![Add](images/screenshots/AddErrorMessage.png)

 <div markdown="span" class="alert alert-danger">